konecnyjakub/phpt-runner/README.md

 These sections are used by PhptRunner but there are some differences from behavior described in the documentation.
 We want to eventually eliminate the differences.

 * --EXTENSIONS-- (we do not try to load those extensions, we just skip the test if any of those extensions is not loaded)
+* --POST-- (it forces the use of the cgi binary but is not passed to it)
 * --EXPECTF-- (regular expressions %r...%r are not supported)
 * --EXPECTF_EXTERNAL-- (regular expressions %r...%r are not supported)